mkhfring/hackathon/README.md

 # English class
-A bale bot to simulate an English class room
+A Telegram bot to simulate an English class room
 ## Getting Started
 ### Enviroment setup
 First install requirments and create a virtual environment for the project using codes below: